Our back to school shopping is done.

 I tried.
 I fought.
 I was broken.
 Public education loses when parents don’t care, don’t fight, don’t demand better.
 So I fought.
-But something else happens if the system doesn’t listen to these loud, engaged voices.
-The kids lose.
-My kids would lose if I continued to fight and saw it go nowhere.
+But something else happens if the system doesn’t listen to these loud, engaged voices; the kids lose.

 Going Private Actually Helps The Public System

 So we will go to back to the private school where I will write cheques for tens of thousands of dollars for my kids to get an education that the government offers “for free.”
 Some would say my cheques should be even larger than they are.
 Some are petitioning to have funding of private schools terminated, saying they siphon resources from the public system.

 My son’s school will receive 70% of the funding a public school does on a per student basis.
 They receive nothing for capital expenditures.
 By placing my sons in private school, I am actually saving Alberta Education 30% of their per student resources, while still paying my full tax burden into the public system.
 By pulling my kid out of the public system, I’m actually giving the government more resources for education.
 But will it matter?
 Those resources are likely to be sucked up by red tape and bureaucracy.

 Sidebar: I just received an email from the private school’s elementary principal.
 She mentioned a stack of books she left at the front office for us to use over the summer to help Zacharie keep up.
 The office, by the way, will be open over the summer.
 The public schools closed last week, they will not be there to answer questions or offer student support until August 27.